dynamotn/dotfiles/README.md

 >
 > - If you aren't me, need to answer no (`n`) for "Do you want to decrypt... secrets?" questions.
 > Don't ask me why :)
-> - My chezmoi configuration are stored in [my private chezmoi repo for all machines](https://github.com/dynamotn/chezmoi-keeper)
+> - My chezmoi configurations are stored in [my private chezmoi repo for all machines](https://github.com/dynamotn/chezmoi-keeper)

 ## :scroll:&nbsp; Cheatsheet